UPPMAX/HPC-python/docs/day2/intro.rst

 .. admonition:: **Learning outcomes for this day**

-    - Find and load a Python package module
+    - You can find and load a Python package module
-    - Determine if a Python package is installed
+    - You can determine if a Python package is installed
-    - Use a virtual environment
+    - You can use an isolated environment
-    - Install Python packages
+    - You can install Python packages
-    - Write and submit batch job scripts
+    - You can write and submit batch job scripts
+    - You can use the compute nodes interactively
-    - Use a Python IDE
+    - You can use a Python IDE
-    - Use ``matplotlib``
+    - You can create plots in ``matplotlib``

 .. admonition:: **Learning outcomes of this session**